 C. Wright Mills Award

-The deadline to nominate books for the 2015 C. Wright Mills Award is December 15, 2015.
+The deadline to nominate books for the 2015 C. Wright Mills Award was December 15, 2015.

 C. Wright Mills wrote in The Power Elite that: “Only when mind has an autonomous basis, independent of power, but powerfully related to it, can mind exert its force in the shaping of human affairs.
 This is democratically possible only when there exists a free and knowledgeable public, to which [people] of knowledge may address themselves, and to which [people] of power are truly responsible.”
 Consistent with Mills’ dedication to a search for a sophisticated understanding of the individual and society, the award will be given for that book with a 2015 copyright date that most effectively: